-The bill, known as the Lakyn Canine Act, aims to authorize emergency medical services personnel to provide emergency medical care to police dogs injured in the line of duty.
-It allows these personnel to transport injured police dogs to veterinary clinics or hospitals when no other individuals require medical attention.
-The bill defines "emergency medical services personnel" and "police dog" in accordance with existing Alabama law, ensuring clarity in the roles and responsibilities of those involved.
+The bill, known as the Lakyn Canine Act, authorizes emergency medical services personnel to provide emergency medical care to police dogs injured in the line of duty and to transport them to veterinary facilities.
+It defines "emergency medical services personnel" and "police dog" in accordance with existing Alabama law.
+The act allows these personnel to transport injured police dogs if no other individuals require medical attention at that time.

-Additionally, the bill provides immunity from criminal or civil liability for emergency medical services personnel who act in good faith while providing care to injured police dogs.
-This immunity extends to situations where personnel may refuse to treat or transport an injured police dog.
+Additionally, the bill includes provisions that grant immunity from criminal or civil liability to emergency medical services personnel who provide care to injured police dogs, as long as they act in good faith.
+This immunity extends to situations where they refuse to treat or transport an injured police dog.
 The act is set to take effect on October 1, 2025.
-Notably, the bill includes the insertion of new legal language to establish these provisions, while no deletions from current law are specified.

 Engrossed: 22-18-1